impredicative/irc-rss-feed-bot/README.md

 Multiple parsers cannot be used for a feed.
 The parsers are searched for in the alphabetical order listed below, and the first to be found is used.
-Each parsed entry must at a minimum return a `title`, a `link`, an optional `summary` (description), and zero or more values for `category`.
+Each parsed entry must at a minimum return a `title`, a `link`, an optional `summary` (description), and zero or more values for `category`
+The `title` can be a string or a list of strings.

-* **`<feed>.hext`**: This is a string representing the [hext](https://hext.thomastrapp.com/documentation) DSL for parsing a list of entry [dictionaries](https://en.wikipedia.org/wiki/Associative_array#Example) from a HTML web page.
+* **`<feed>.hext`**: This is a string representing the [hext](https://hext.thomastrapp.com/documentation) DSL for parsing a list of entry [dictionaries](https://en.wikipedia.org/wiki/Associative_array#Example) from an HTML web page.
 Before using, it can be tested in the form [here](https://hext.thomastrapp.com/).
 * **`<feed>.jmespath`**: This is a string representing the [jmespath](http://jmespath.org/examples.html) DSL